 In contrast to male rats, OVX had no effect on the vascular reaction to NE in non-PHT female rats.
 Compared to OVX female PHT rats, the sensitivity of the mesenteric arterioles to NE in integral female PHT rats was enhanced, indicating that conservation of estrogen can retain the sensitivity of the mesenteric arterioles to vasoconstrictors and have a protective effect in splanchnic vascular function in PHT.

-Estrogen plays an important role in reducing the portal pressure in cirrhotic rats, mainly by the modulation of endothelial NO synthase and NO production, oxidative stress and Rho/ROCK pathway, either in sinusoidal endothelial cells of cirrhotic liver or extrahepatic arteries, which could be blocked by ICI 182, 780[7,18].
+Estrogen plays an important role in reducing the portal pressure in cirrhotic rats, mainly by the modulation of endothelial NO synthase and NO production, oxidative stress and RhoA/ROCK pathway, either in sinusoidal endothelial cells of cirrhotic liver or extrahepatic arteries, which could be blocked by ICI-182.780[7,18].

 In summary, estrogen can improve hyporeactivity of the splanchnic arteries to vasoconstrictors, while androgens cannot.
 Further investigations are required to explain these differences.